 - Understand the Limitations: While the general rule holds that larger molecules have higher boiling points, there are exceptions.
 Very large molecules can sometimes decompose before they boil, or their boiling points may be so high that they are impractical to measure.

-- For example, very large polymers may degrade at high temperatures before reaching their theoretical boiling points.
+- Take this: very large polymers may degrade at high temperatures before reaching their theoretical boiling points.
 This limitation highlights the importance of considering other factors, such as thermal stability, when working with extremely large molecules.

 - Relate to Real-World Applications: Apply your knowledge to understand everyday phenomena.
 Why does water boil at a lower temperature than oil?
 Why do different alcohols have different evaporation rates?
 Relating these concepts to real-world observations can solidify your understanding.